GLOBAL MARKETS-Shares and dollar rise on more signs of economic recovery

 LONDON, Jan 8 (Reuters) - Global equities and the dollar rose on Wednesday, as solid German economic data pointed to a pick-up in world trade and kept European shares near five-and-a-half year highs.

-News on Tuesday that the U.S. trade deficit was at a four-year low also bolstered optimism over the global economy and lifted the dollar.
-Meanwhile, a bumper Irish debt sale has boosted confidence in debt from the euro zone periphery.
+News on Tuesday that the U.S. trade deficit hit a four-year low also bolstered optimism over the global economy and lifted the dollar.
+Meanwhile, a bumper Irish debt sale confidence that peripheral euro zone countries were on the mend.

 The MSCI world equity index, which tracks shares in 45 countries, edged up 0.1 percent on Wednesday to reach its highest level in five-and-a-half years.
 Japan's Nikkei jumped 1.9 percent to approach a six-year peak.

-Data showing that exports from Europe's biggest economy, Germany, rose for a fourth straight month in November was the latest sign that the euro zone economy and world trade are slowly recovering from the 2008 financial crisis.
+Data showing that exports from Europe's biggest economy, Germany, rose for a fourth straight month in November provided fresh evidence that the euro zone economy and world trade are recovering from the 2008 financial crisis.

-Further signs came from bumper demand on Tuesday for Ireland's first debt sale since it exited an international bailout programme.
-Spanish and Irish government bond yields hovered near multi-year lows on Wednesday.
+Further signs came from strong demand on Tuesday for Ireland's first debt sale since it exited an international bailout programme.
+Spanish and Irish government bond yields hovered near multi-year lows on Wednesday, with Spanish yields reaching four-year lows.

-The pan-European FTSEurofirst 300 index slipped 0.1 percent but remained close to its highest level since mid-2008.
+The pan-European FTSEurofirst 300 index was flat, trading near its highest level since mid-2008.
 Futures on the U.S. stock markets , which have hit record highs, edged back by 0.1 percent.

-Shares in Asia excluding Japan rose, and the MSCI Emerging Markets index was up 0.3 percent.
+Shares in Asia excluding Japan rose, and the MSCI Emerging Markets index was up by 0.4 percent.

-Francois Savary, chief investment officer at Swiss bank Reyl, says equity markets may slip back this month as investors cash in gains on the rally so far.
-And Old Mutual Global Investors fund manager Francois Zagame cautions that the global economy still needs to strengthen further.
-But both are optimistic over the longer-term prospects for equities in 2014.
+Old Mutual Global Investors fund manager Francois Zagame also cautioned that the economy needed to strengthen further but was optimistic over the longer-term prospects for equities in 2014.

 U.S ECONOMY ON THE MEND